Bachelor of ArtsMinorYear: 2023

 THE DIGITAL STUDIES MINOR HAS BEEN SUSPENDED FOR 2023.
 NEXT INTAKE WILL BE 2024.

 Digital Studies at Melbourne is about how the digital revolution has transformed our world and about how humanities, social science and creative arts knowledges and people have helped shape the digital world.
 We examine place, power and diversity in the digital age – the ways in which digital transformations have been differently experienced and understood along axes including place, class, gender, sexuality, age, ethnicity and nationality.
 Digital Studies also teaches some of the skills and tools that a HASS-educated and digitally-skilled workforce will need in our connected and data-rich world – subjects offer introductory training in digital research methods, with no pre-existing understanding of computing or programming needed.
 Finally, Digital Studies introduces students to some of the ways that digital data analytic methods and the new possibilities of interrogating and analysing vast bodies of digitized texts and images are transforming our knowledge of human society and culture, giving students an enhanced understanding of the scope and ambition of work currently being undertaken in the digital humanities, digital social sciences and creative arts.

 Intended learning outcomes

-On completion of this course students should be able to:
+On completion of this minor students should be able to:

-- work individually and in groups with independence, self-reflection and engage in problem solving activities.
+- Work individually and in groups with independence, self-reflection and engage in problem solving activities

-Last updated: 27 January 2023
+Last updated: 11 May 2023